torchmd/torchmd-net/docs/source/installation.rst

 You can skip this section if you only need a CPU installation.

+You will need the CUDA compiler (nvcc) and the corresponding development libraries to build TorchMD-Net with CUDA support.
+You can install CUDA from the `official NVIDIA channel <https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#conda-installation>` or from conda-forge.

 The conda-forge channel [changed the way to install CUDA from versions 12 and above](https://github.com/conda-forge/conda-forge.github.io/issues/1963), thus the following instructions depend on whether you need CUDA < 12.
-If you have a GPU available, conda-forge probably installed the CUDA runtime (not the developer tools) on your system already, you can check with mamba:
+If you have a GPU available, conda-forge probably installed the CUDA runtime (not the developer tools) on your system already, you can check with conda:

 .. code-block:: shell